Improve trust & experience for advisers on an alternative investment platform

 1. Create the desk assistant user roles with permissions for administrative tasks

 2.1.
-Let advisers have the ability to add or remove desk assistant users from the platform, with multi-factor authentication (MFA) required for login
+Advisers can add or remove desk assistant users from the platform, with multi-factor authentication (MFA) required for security

 Advisers can add desk assistants instead of requesting support from iPartners staff